-- The conventional hip replacement involves one incision.
-Your healthcare provider will make the incision either along the front, side, or back of your hip.
+- The conventional hip replacement involves 1 incision.
+Your healthcare provider will make the incision along the front, side, or back of your hip.

 - The minimally invasive hip replacement surgery involves a smaller incision that is about 4 to 8 inches in length.
 Your healthcare provider may make an incision along the front, side, or back of your hip.
-He will use fluoroscopy (a type of x-ray) to guide him during the surgery.
+He or she will use fluoroscopy (a type of x-ray) as a guide during the surgery.

 What will happen after THR?

 - It is normal to have increased stiffness and pain after surgery.
 Your pain and stiffness should get better with exercise.

 - Do not get out of bed until your healthcare provider says it is okay.
 Healthcare providers will teach you how to sit up and move without causing damage to your hip.
 A physical therapist will help you walk after your surgery.
 When you walk the same day after surgery, it helps decrease pain and improves the function of your hip.
 You may use crutches or a walker.

 - You may be in the hospital for up to 5 days, or you may go home shortly after surgery.
 Your healthcare provider may talk to you about rehabilitation you can do at home.
 A physical therapist can teach you exercises to help strengthen your hip and prevent stiffness.
 You may also need occupational therapy to teach you the best ways to bathe and dress.